Sport Science (Coaching) BSc (Hons)

 30 credits

 This module provides an essential introduction to the skills required for undergraduate study and scientific research.
 It enables you to understand the principles of qualitative and quantitative experimental research.
 It will introduce and employ statistical techniques for the analysis of sport science and nutrition data.
-The skills developed in this module will begin to formulate the foundation to later research methods modules and the final year project or dissertation module.
+The skills developed in this module will begin to formulate the foundation to later research methods modules and your final year project.

 Sport and Exercise Psychology 1